 Yes, that bag of leftover goodies in the fridge or the slice of cake that someone has brought in may look tempting, but eating something that isn’t yours is a sure fire way to cause aggravation in the office.

 Encourage all members of staff to label their food with their name and the date it was placed in the fridge, alongside reminding people that taking others food isn’t acceptable.
 You could even keep a label maker in the kitchen area as an extra way to help keep this rule enforced.
 This is likely to help deter hungry food foragers, and let them know that there is an owner to said food item, giving them less excuses for taking what isn’t theirs.

 5. Take advantage of crockery and kitchen essentials

-At the end of the working day, it’s generally expected that you take your cups and any other crockery to the kitchen so it can be washed.
+At the end of the working day, it’s not unreasonable to expect employees to take their cups and any other crockery to the kitchen so it can be washed.
 The main issue here steams from people thinking it’s ok to cram their cup in the already over-filled dishwasher.

-If you work in an office without a dishwasher, don’t just leave dishes to stack up at the side of the sink.
-It’s everyone’s responsibility to make sure the items they use are cleaned and put away.
+If you work in an office without a dishwasher, put up signs telling people it’s their responsibility to make sure the items they use are cleaned and put away.
 That bowl that’s been on the side with the remnants of someone’s soup for four days, is unpleasant for everyone and just plain lazy.
 It’s important that the onus is put back on all employees, so that they know it’s their job to keep the communal cutlery clean.

-Office kitchen etiquette is an important part of working life, and something which should be taken into account when using the shared space.
+Office kitchen etiquette is an important part of working life, and something that should be taken into account when using the shared space.